-Derek Chauvin trial: Judge to question jurors about George Floyd family settlement
+Derek Chauvin trial: Judge dismisses two seated jurors who heard about George Floyd family settlement

-Hennepin County District Court Judge Peter A. Cahill said he would question seven of the nine jurors seated via Zoom as he weighs requests from Chauvin’s attorney to delay the case and reconsider a change-of-venue motion because of publicity related to the settlement.
+Hennepin County District Court Judge Peter A. Cahill questioned seven of the nine jurors that had had been previously seated in the case via Zoom as he weighs requests from Chauvin’s attorney to delay the case and reconsider a change-of-venue motion because of publicity related to the settlement.

 Here are some key developments: